Tygart Valley River

 Tygart River Lake and Dam near Grafton, West Virginia.
 View is upriver to the south.

 The Tygart Valley River — also known as the Tygart River — is a principal tributary of the Monongahela River, approximately 135 mi long, in east-central West Virginia in the United States.
-Via the Monongahela and Ohio rivers, it is part of the watershed of the Mississippi River, draining an area of 1,329 sqmi in the Allegheny Mountains and the unglaciated portion of the Allegheny Plateau.
+Via the Monongahela and Ohio rivers, it is part of the watershed of the Mississippi River, draining an area of 1,329 mi2 in the Allegheny Mountains and the unglaciated portion of the Allegheny Plateau.

 Course

 The Tygart Valley River rises in the Allegheny Mountains in Pocahontas County and flows generally north-northwestwardly through Randolph, Barbour, Taylor and Marion counties, past the towns of Huttonsville, Mill Creek, Beverly, Elkins, Junior, Belington, Philippi, Arden, and Grafton, to Fairmont, where it joins the West Fork River to form the Monongahela River.
 (The Tygart is thus the "East Fork" of the Monongahela.)
 Downstream of Elkins, the Tygart passes through a gap between Rich Mountain and Laurel Mountain, which are considered to be part of the westernmost ridge of the Allegheny Mountains and the boundary between the Alleghenies and the Allegheny Plateau.

 Along its course the river collects Leading Creek at Elkins; the Middle Fork River and the Buckhannon River (its largest tributary) in Barbour County; and Sandy Creek and Three Fork Creek in Taylor County.
 Just upstream of Grafton, the river was impounded by a U.S. Army Corps of Engineers dam in 1938 to form Tygart Lake.
 Valley Falls State Park is along the river between Grafton and Fairmont.